pydvl.valuation.games

 ¶

-This module provides several predefined games and, depending on the game, the corresponding Shapley values, Least-Core values or both of them, for benchmarking purposes.
+This module provides several predefined games used in the literature 1 and, depending on the game, precomputed Shapley, Least-Core, and / or Banzhaf values, for benchmarking purposes.

 References¶